salesforce-ux/slds-linter/packages/cli/README.md

 ## Overview

 SLDS Linter is an installable npm package that analyzes your code against Salesforce Lightning Design System 2 (SLDS 2) rules and offers suggestions to better align your code with SLDS 2 guidelines.
 SLDS Linter can also apply the suggestions in bulk across your repository and automatically fix your code.

+For detailed information about SLDS Linter, see the [SLDS Linter developer guide](https://developer.salesforce.com/docs/platform/slds-linter/overview).

 ## Features

-SLDS Linter is a custom-built linting solution based on open source [ESLint](https://eslint.org/) with CSS support.
+SLDS Linter is a custom-built linting solution based on open-source [ESLint](https://eslint.org/) projects.
 It supports linting for both types of Lightning components.

-- Lightning web component *.html markup and Cascading Style Sheet (CSS) files
+- Lightning web components: HTML and Cascading Style Sheet (CSS) files
-- Aura component *.cmp markup and CSS files
+- Aura components: Component (CMP) and CSS files

 Run SLDS Linter in a terminal window or in Visual Studio (VS) Code.
 We recommend running in VS Code.